wp-plugins/theme-blvd-news-scroller/readme.txt

 1. Upload `theme-blvd-news-scroller` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. Frontend view in sidebar.
+2. Backend view in Appearance > Widgets after placing in sidebar.

 == Changelog ==

 = 1.0.0 =